hpi-swa-lab/qinoq/.github/pull_request_template.md

 ### Sequence View:

-- [ ] there are two OverviewLayers (one per Morph in the sequence)
+- [ ] there are three OverviewLayers (one per Morph in the sequence)
-- [ ] they hold four Keyframes each
+- [ ] they hold four to six keyframes
 - [ ] right-clicking a keyframe shows a context menu
 - [ ] clicking on the triangle expands those into two new layers with two keyframes each
 - [ ] when expanding both morphs the cursor is still visible over all layers
 - [ ] creating a new keyframe (with the inspector) will update the layers accordingly
-- [ ] pressing ESC brings one back to the GlobalTimeline
+- [ ] pressing on the first tab brings you back to the global timeline

 ### Inspector: